ne75/p2llvm/tests/hardware/README.md

 and CORDIC/FIFO-sensitive sequences.
 The production baseline retains the old board-specific experiments for reference; they are not automated assertions.

+The `runtime-shift-left`, `runtime-shift-right` and `runtime-shift-arithmetic` suites each sweep 136 inputs at every count from 0 through 63.
+They compare direct helper calls and separate C expressions against a bit-at-a-time 32-bit reference, and snapshot all callee-saved registers and PTRA around the direct calls.
+The reference uses no 64-bit shifts.
+Its host unit test compares the same C reference against Python integers and needs a native `cc` (override with `HOST_CC`); the helper/ABI suites themselves require P2 hardware.
+Their integration checks reject accidental helper calls in the reference and input/output handling.

 ## Instruction semantics and coverage gate

 `python3 tests/hardware/run.py --mode build --isa` includes generated instruction